I only have a blue bin

 Information is detailed below on what goes in your blue bin.

 On your day of collection, please place your bin on the kerbside with the lid closed by 7am.
+Please remove any locks, straps or weights before presenting your bin.

 Unfortunately, we cannot take anything that is not in the bin.
 It is vital that all items are in the bin with the lid shut.